Add ToDo list to Jira issues with one click. Create and reuse Templates. Add default checklists to new issues automatically

 Just install and you're ready to go.
 Open an issue and start adding ToDo items.
 Split the issue into lightweight sub-tasks and visualize their progress.
 Works in Classic and Next-Gen projects.
 Available in agile boards too.

-It is a free version of Issue Checklist Pro.
-It comes with documented limitations
+This is the free version of Issue Checklist Pro.
+It comes with documented limitations.

 Questions or feedback?
 Contact us via service desk or support@herocoders.com.